-- 1. Visit the Fortinet Support website. - 2.
+- 1. Go to Fortinet Customer Service and Support. - 2.
 Log in to your existing account or register for an account. - 3.
-Select Asset > Register/Activate. - 4.
-Follow the prompts to complete the registration.
+Click Register Now. - 4.
+Follow the prompts to complete the product registration.

-Customer service and technical support
+Customer service and support

-Fortinet Support provides services designed to make sure that you can install your Fortinet products quickly, configure them easily, and operate them reliably in your network.
+Fortinet Customer Service and Support Support provides services designed to make sure that you can install your Fortinet products quickly, configure them easily, and operate them reliably in your network.

-To learn about the technical support services that Fortinet provides, visit the Fortinet Support website.
+To learn about the technical support services that Fortinet provides, visit Fortinet Customer Service and Support.